MRFP: Learning Generalizable Semantic Segmentation from Sim-2-Real with Multi-Resolution Feature Perturbation: Experiments

 \subsubsection{Ablation Study}

+NP+ and HRFP/HRFP+ differ in how they enhance generalization.
+NP+ targets LF spectrum while HRFP targets the HF spectrum as seen in Fig. \ref{fig:NPHRFP}, which denotes a Fourier analysis of NP+ and HRFP perturbations.
+A relative increase in the presence of frequencies is studied across 3 bands.
+The presence of low-frequencies are predominantly increased after NP+.
+In stark contrast, HRFP predominantly increases the presence of HF components in the feature space.
+This supports our previously stated conjecture and approach employed to improve out of distribution performance.
+Fig. \ref{fig:TSNE}. depicts the t-SNE plots for the final encoder stage of the ResNet50 backbone along with the corresponding Maximum Mean Discrepancy (MMD) scores.
+A lower MMD score and a higher degree of overlap between the two distributions indicate better generalizability.
+This is observed in the components used in the proposed module.

-\textbf{Impact of different components in MRFP:} To investigate the contribution of each component in the overall MRFP technique, we perform an ablation analysis where we validate the need for different components of MRFP as well as different spatial configurations in the proposed HRFP module.
-Experiments to verify the effectiveness of HRFP module compared to NP+ is also conducted.
+\textbf{Impact of different components in MRFP/MRFP+:} To investigate the contribution of each component in the overall MRFP technique, we perform an ablation analysis where we validate the need for different components of MRFP as well as different spatial configurations in the proposed HRFP module.
+Table \ref{table:ablationtable} shows HRFP+ alone outperforms NP+ by 2.68\%, beating SOTA methods by 1.63\%, and the baseline by 6.55\%.
+Aditionally, NP+ only supplements HRFP/HRFP+, aligning with our hypothesis.
 All experiments are conducted using the same training settings as described in the implementation details.
 As seen from the results in Table \ref{table:ablationtable}, we observe that disabling either component has a detrimental effect on out-of-domain performance in comparison to utilizing both components.
+To further aid the model to focus on domain in-variant features, combining both style perturbation and HRFP+ showcases the highest increase of 7.56\% out-of-domain performance. \\

-A different spatial configuration in the fine-grained feature perturbation block is conducted with spatially consistent Feature Perturbation(SCFP) where all layers in the fine-grained feature perturbation block are spatially unchanged.
-The importance of HRFP+ is showcased independently where a 6.55\% and a 2.68\% average out-of-domain performance increase is observed over baseline and NP+ respectively.
-To further aid the model to focus on domain in-variant features, combining both style perturbation and HRFP+ showcases the highest increase of 7.56\% out-of-domain performance. \\ \textbf{Importance of the overcompleteness in HRFP:} When the HRFP module is stripped of any bilinear upsampling, which we termed as SCFP, a drop of 0.78\% is observed when compared to HRFP+ module.
-This could be due to the model's focus not being shifted away from domain-specific fine-grained/high-frequency features.
+\textbf{Importance of the overcompleteness in HRFP:} A different spatial configuration in the fine-grained feature perturbation block is conducted with spatially consistent Feature Perturbation (SCFP) where all layers in the fine-grained feature perturbation block are spatially unchanged.
+The SCFP configuration causes a drop of 0.78\% when compared to HRFP+ module.
+This could be due to the model's focus not being shifted away from domain-specific fine-grained/HF features.
 The results show that the combination of HRFP+ and NP+ gives the best average out of domain performance of approximately 7.56\%, showcasing the need for perturbing domain-variant high frequency features along with style perturbation.
+Additional studies on overcompleteness of the HRFP module are provided in the supplementary material.